 The Touchstones Theme for August is Ambiguity/Paradox.
 On Sunday, August 7th, Bill Heavlin delivers a sermon entitled “As Beautiful as the Last Summer Flowers: Ambiguous Loss and New Hope.”
 Coined by therapist Pauline Boss, ambiguous loss refers to a decline in relationship whose onset is either gradual or seems temporary.
 In this talk, Bill deploys this concept to consider our collective emotional journey during the Pandemic.
 In so doing, he draws from the poetry of Kwame Dawes and concepts of Jewish spirituality.
 And the healing Bill uncovers blossoms from its own paradox.

 This live in-person service takes place at Odd Fellows Hall, 526 Main Street, Half Moon Bay, CA, 94019.
-For those wishing to access the service remotely, our UUCC YouTube channel will carry the livestream.
+The concurrent YouTube livestream has now concluded.
+It is to be posted on our YouTube channel shortly.

 On August 7, the UU Coastside Community is hosting three other congregations: the UUs of San Mateo, the UU Fellowship of Redwood City, and the UU Community of Lake County.
 UUCC services start at 11am, with gathering music starting at about 10:50am.